deadc0de6/dotdrop/docs/installation.md

 ```

 Start using it directly through the `dotdrop.sh` script and
-use the `--cfg` to make it point to your config file.
+use the `--cfg` switch to make it point to your config file.

 ```bash
 $ cd dotdrop/